WORKHORSE STUDIOS

 I am soooo fortunate to live in an area where I can meet and get to know these wonderful, inspiring women who have helped shape our hobby for so decades!
 Their talent and skill may be otherworldly, but they are the earthiest, warmest, most beautiful souls...just awesome people in every way!

-This is at the Annual Ramona Studios Open tour in Ramona, CA. I was able to get down there for the first time and meet one of my heroes, Kitty Cantrell!
+This is at the Annual Ramona Studios Open tour in Ramona, CA, which is held in May.
+I was able to get down there for the first time and meet one of my heroes, Kitty Cantrell!
 Kitty is known as a national treasure, but as if that wasn't enough, Sue Sifton AND Caroline Boydston were there, as well!

 I was in model horse heaven talking shop and touring both Kitty's (mind-boggling!) studio and visiting Sue's place to play with her gorgeous ponehs, Brave and Indy (a KIGER Mustang and a 15/16th red Friesian, respectively).
 My daughter had a blast as well, looking for quartz at Sue's and playing with her horses, and sharing her music interests with Caroline!
 Oh, and we rode Kitty's elephant.
 Yep, so that happened...lol!